Heart, Vascular, and Stroke Institute

 • NCH currently has 20 cardiologists and three heart surgeons.

-• The Society for Thoracic Surgeons (STS) awarded NCH Healthcare System a top three-star rating for its patient care and outcomes in isolated coronary artery bypass grafting (CABG).
+• The Society for Thoracic Surgeons (STS) awarded NCH a top three-star rating for its patient care and outcomes in isolated coronary artery bypass grafting (CABG).
 The three-star rating denotes the highest category of quality.

 • Our specialists have practiced at some of the top systems in the country including Mass General, Emory Healthcare, Cleveland Clinic and more.